 3hr

-Applied chemistry considerations will introduce the techniques that may effectively resolve the difference in actual performance of a system, as opposed to the expected proposed outcomes, generated for engineering texts and academic learning courses.
+Applied chemistry considerations introduce the techniques that effectively resolve the difference in actual performance of a system, as opposed to the expected proposed outcomes, generated for engineering texts and academic learning.

-Because the conditions in an in-service wastewater process are much different than research and restricted systems used to develop background knowledge, new starters and non-technical personnel are often overwhelmed with the misunderstood principles, that cannot be applied to the active process.
+Because the conditions in an in-service wastewater process are significantly different from research and academic proposals, individuals who are new to the industry are often overwhelmed with the misunderstood principles of taught knowledge that cannot be applied to the active process.

-The technical learning is developed specifically for the UK Wastewater Treatment sector, and approach the process with inclusion of the necessary applied chemistry skills needed, to effectively problem solve on process technology.
+The technical learning resources are developed specifically for the UK Wastewater Treatment sector, and approach the process with the inclusion of the necessary applied chemistry skills needed to effectively problem solve on process technology.

 On-line learning modules and videos are less effective than in-person training and are mostly used as introductions of a particular concept or process aspect.
 It is however very effective for reviewing previously learned work, further detailing explanations that are carefully arranged.
 E-Learning may be written with the inclusion of practical sessions for case studies, calculations, design and knowledge questions.